-Standards of Academic Integrity, Professionalism and Student Conduct
+Standards of Academic Integrity, Professionalism and Student Conduct ("Standards of Student Conduct")

-The University Standards of Academic Integrity, Professionalism and Student Conduct, can be in the General section of the University catalog.
+The University Standards of Academic Integrity, Professionalism and Student Conduct can be found in the General section of the University catalog.
 Students are expected to be aware of, and abide by, both University and applicable College policies.

-The College of Optometry adheres to all policies and procedures pertaining to violations of the "Standards of Academic Integrity, Professionalism, and Student Conduct" as outlined in the General Section of the University Catalog.
-A student who allegedly violated either the University or College's conduct policies will be subject to the University guidelines on the conduct process.
+The College of Optometry adheres to all policies and procedures pertaining to violations of the "Standardsof Academic Integrity, Professionalism, and Student Conduct" as outlined in the General Section of the University Catalog.
+A student who allegedly violates either the University or College's conduct policies will be subject to the University guidelines on the conduct process.